dimi-fn/Various-Data-Science-Scripts/README.md

 - Classes and Objects in Python.
 - Solving problems via Unit Testing.
 - Difference between lists, sets, and tuples in Python data types.
-- Some examples using *args and **kwargs in functions.
+- Some examples with functions, e.g. using arguments (*args and **kwargs), lambda, map functions, etc.
 ----------

 # Sources